Gunma Prefecture: Climate

+Demographics

 Economy

 Gunma's modern industries include transport equipment and electrical equipment, concentrated around Maebashi and the eastern region nearest Tokyo.
 More traditional industries include sericulture and agriculture.
 Gunma's major agricultural products include cabbages and konnyaku.
 Gunma produces over 90% of Japan's konnyaku, and two-thirds of the farms in the village of Tsumagoi are cabbage farms.
 Also, the city of Ōta is famous for the car industry, notably the Subaru factory.

 Culture

 There is a local dialect, known in Japanese as 'gunma-ben' or 'jōshū-ben'.

 Gunma has a traditional card game called Jomo Karuta (上毛かるた).
 It features people, places, and things of regional and/or cultural importance.

-Famous Foods
+Famous foods

 In 2007, the Ministry of Agriculture, Forestry and Fisheries held an event to find the top 100 best local dishes across all of Japan.
 Three dishes were featured from Gunma; yaki-manju, okkirikomi, and konnyaku.

-Melody Roads
+Melody roads

-As of 2018, Gunma is home to eleven of Japan's over thirty Melody Roads.
+As of 2018, Gunma is home to eleven of Japan's over thirty Melody roads.
 2,559 grooves cut into a 175-meter stretch of the road surface in transmit a tactile vibration through the wheels into the car body.
 The roads can be found in Katashina, Minakami, Takayama, Kanna, Ueno, Kusatsu, Tsumagoi, Nakanojo, Takasaki, Midori, and Maebashi.
 Each is of a differing length and plays a different song.
-Naganohara also used to be home to a Melody Road playing “Aj, lučka lučka siroka”, though the road in question was paved over in 2013 due to noise complaints.
+Naganohara also used to be home to a Melody Road playing "Aj lučka, lučka široká", though the road in question was paved over in 2013 due to noise complaints.